jngutteridge/hugo-jackgutts-blog/content/posts/004-bleeding-demo.md

 ---
-title: "‘Bleeding’ demo"
+title: ‘Bleeding’ demo
 date: 2023-03-27
-tags: ["Alternative rock", "Demo", "Songwriting"]
+tags:
-category: "Music"
+  - Alternative rock
+  - Demo
+  - Songwriting
+categories:
+  - Music
 ---
 I’ve written my first song of 2023, after a bit of a dry patch.
 ‘Bleeding’ is a love song about illness and care, and goes out to my amazing girlfriend.